thatfellarobin/CoilSystemPython/readme.md

 ## Known Issues

+### Installation Issues:

+- `Cannot detect S826 board (Error code 0)`: Attempt to reinstall S826 driver.
+This error can occur on its own from time to time.
+- Error during S826 driver installation after `make modules`: `make[2]: *** /lib/modules/4.15.0-129-generic/build: No such file or directory.
+Stop.`: try `sudo apt-get install linux-headers-\`uname -r\``
+- Sometimes the S826 driver installation shows errors, but the coil system is able to load anyway.
+- Error `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "[...]/cv2/qt/plugins" even though it was found.`: later versions of opencv apparently look in a different spot for the plugin, where it is not located.
+This error can be fixed by installing opencv version as per `Utilities/requirements.txt`

+### Operational Issues:

 1. The program always crashes on the first time after system startup.
 2. If a game controller is used, segmentation fault occurs when exiting the program.
 3. Segmentation fault occurs when the user tries to record the videos of multiple cameras simultaneously.
 (When *self.vision.stopRecording()* is executed)